turingschool-examples/flash_cards/readme.txt

-You can include as many cards as you want!
+You can include as many cards and categories as you want!
 Enjoy!